 Transfer Learning - training a model based on previous experience.

+Transformer - deep learning architecture that was developed by researchers at Google and is based on the multi-head attention mechanism.
 Text is converted to numerical representations called tokens, and each token is converted into a vector via lookup from a word embedding table.

 Vectorization - the process of converting text into numerical vectors that can then be indexed and used for fast searching.